 3. Do not leave your dog lonely for long.
 If you have to leave your dog lonely, give him a stuffed Kong.

-4. When your dog licks his paws, redirect him to a toy and let him play with it for some time.
+4. When your dog licks his paws, redirect him to an interactive toy and let him play with it for some time.
 Reward him with a treat for playing with the toy.

 5. Give time for your dog to socialize and play with other dogs and pets.

 Generally, it might take more than 3 months for a dog to change its behavior completely.
 You just need to keep the consistency alive and keep a note of the positive changes you are observing.
 In the event that your dog refuses to change his paw-licking behavior, you can consult a dog trainer or animal behaviorist.